gophercoders/website/content/lessons/KS2/lower/further-repetition.md

 3 5 7 11 13 17 19
 ```

-This approach is know as the [Sieve of Eratosthenes]( https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+This approach is know as the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 You can see it in action by
 looking at the animation.

-{{< gcFigure class="text-center" src=src="//upload.wikimedia.org/wikipedia/commons/b/b9/Sieve_of_Eratosthenes_animation.gif"
+{{< gcFigure class="text-center" src="https://upload.wikimedia.org/wikipedia/commons/b/b9/Sieve_of_Eratosthenes_animation.gif"
 title="Fig-5: An animation of the Sieve of Eratosthenes.
 Thanks to Wikipedia" >}}

 #### The Program